 If a third-party cargo loader fails to adequately secure the cargo in the bed of the truck, this could lead to major problems on the roadway.
 If liability can be pinpointed on the third-party loader, they may have to pay compensation to any injury victim after a crash occurs.

 Additionally, maintenance companies can be held responsible if they incorrectly perform maintenance on a commercial truck.
 If any truck part is found to be faulty, the manufacturer of that part can also hold liability for the incident.
+A commercial truck accident lawyer has the expertise for complex cases like this.

 Working With an Attorney After a Truck Crash in California

 It is crucial that you work with a skilled Walkup Melodia truck crash attorney if you or a loved one has been injured as a result of the actions of a truck driver or a trucking company.
-A California truck accident lawyer will handle every aspect of the claim on your behalf so you can focus on recovering from your injuries.
+A Sacramento truck accident lawyer will handle every aspect of the claim on your behalf so you can focus on recovering from your injuries.
 An attorney will conduct a full investigation into the incident, determine the negligence of the other party, and engage in vigorous negotiations with aggressive insurance carriers.